2. Create and Share New Year’s Resolutions

 January 19th is a national holiday to celebrate Martin Luther King, Jr.’s birthday and commemorate his Nobel Peace Prize for his Civil Rights leadership.
 Many communities participate in a day of service to create a positive impact on the world.

 Take part in a community day of service with your customers or employees.
 Create a buzz on social media and invite other small businesses to get involved.
 Banding together with others to better your local community is a great way to give back to your community while fostering a good business reputation.

 January is National Blood Donor Month.
-Donating blood or helping or hosting a blood drive is a great way to get involved in charitable organizations in your community.
+Donating blood, volunteering at a blood drive, or hosting one is a great way to get involved in charitable organizations in your community.
 Getting involved in community organization is an effective way to market your small business offline.
 So get out there and donate a pint or hand out cookies to those donating!

 Take the time to say something nice on Compliment Day.
 What goes around comes around, especially in marketing!
-Show another small business some love on their social media or Yelp page and they may do the same and write reviews for you.
+You may even want to show another small business some love on their social media or Yelp page.
+They may return the favor by writing some positive reviews for you as well.

 Building customer loyalty is important to small business because loyal customers create return business and are more likely to refer other customers.
 Increase sales and attract more clients through referrals by starting a customer loyalty program.
 How you do it is up to you but consider offering a free product or service discount for customers who come back a certain number of times.
 Offer current customers a discount on their next service if they refer a new customer.
 For more ideas on customer loyalty and retention programs, check out this blog post.